 L64 PNP 360 Cognitive Psychology

 Introduction to the study of thought processing from an information-processing approach.
 Emphasis will be placed on theoretical models that are grounded in empirical support.
 Topics include pattern recognition, attention, memory, reasoning, language processes, decision making, and problem solving.
-Prerequisite: Psych 100B.
+PREREQ: Psych 100B.

 Same as L33 Psych 360